Eugenio Bergamasco: Career

 Bergamasco founded the Lomellina Agricultural Cooperative Bank in 1894 which he also headed.
 In 1898 he established the Lomellina Agricultural Consortium and served as its president.
 He was the president of the Provincial Council of Pavia in 1908 Then he served as the mayor of Candia Lomellina.
 Between 1900 and 1909 he was a member of the Parliament.
-In November 1913 he was elected to the Senate from the Liberal Democrats and served there for three terms.
+He was elected to the Senate from the Liberal Democrats in November 1913 and served there for three terms.
 He then joined the Democratic Union of which he was elected vice-president.

 Bergamasco was the state secretary at the Ministry of the Navy in the Luzatti cabinet between 2 April 1910 and 29 March 1911 and in the Giolitti cabinet between 30 March 1911 and 24 November 1913.
 He was appointed minister of the navy on 4 July 1921 to the cabinet led by Prime Minister Francesco Saverio Nitti.
-Bergamasco tenure ended on 26 February 1922.
+Bergamasco's tenure ended on 26 February 1922.